Which plans include this feature?

 Footer Navigation MenuBack to top

-The footer navigation menu is configured just like the header navigation menu, so we won't go into the same amount of detail on how to set things up.
+The footer navigation menu is configured just like the header navigation menu, so we won't go into the same detail on setting things up.
 Simply scroll back up and read the details there.

 The footer is the area at the bottom of your web pages that can contain useful links, social media calls to action, and copyright details.